Huntysaurus/stratify-app/README.md

 Stratify is a full-stack web application that uses a React-Redux client framework in tandem with a Ruby on Rails server-side framework and takes advantage of PostgreSQL as its relational database.
 The primary focus of Stratify is to display how user experience with a shopping platform has an effect on the relationship between the front-end client and back-end models.

 ---
+interact with the deployed version on render https://stratify-app.onrender.com/

 ## Technologies

 * Node.js 16.5.1